Promoting/Encouraging Greater Use of A Positive View of Youth via Service-Learning

 Khalique Rogers testifying in Minnesota House with Rep Matt Norris

-CSC then hosted two zoom Minnesotans to discuss the laws, and completed several case studies showing how some Minnesota public schools have created school construction programs.
+After the legislation passed, CSC then two zoom meetings in late fall, 2023 and early winter, 2024 for Minnesotans to discuss the laws, and completed several case studies showing how some Minnesota public schools have created school construction programs.
 These case studies are found here.
 CSC also co-sponsored a national webinar with the Progressive Policy Institute and the online publication The 74, that focused on this idea.
 Rep Norris, Jody Nelson of GAP School and Khalique Rogers joined Tressa Pankovitz of PPI on this zoom meeting.

 Third, a coalition of people convinced the Minnesota legislature to allocate $1 million for approximately 32 grants of up to $50,000 each, to promote service-learning in Minnesota public schools.
 In 2020, CSC worked with the National Youth Leadership Council, Youthprise and Growth & Justice, among other groups, to seek legislative support for creation of additional service-learning programs around the state of Minnesota.

-In 2023, with leadership from Minnesota Youth Council member Sage Hartman, long time volunteerism and service-learning expert Paula J. Beugen, and members of the “Reinvigorating the Conversation” coalition, that legislation was approved.
+In 2023, with leadership chief authors Senator Bonnie Westlin and Rep. Mike Freiberg, former Minnesota Youth Council member Sage Hartman, long time volunteerism and service-learning expert Paula J. Beugen, and members of the “Reinvigorating the Conversation” coalition, that legislation was approved.
 The authoring legislative language is as follows:

 2023 Mn Legislative Language about the service-learning grants